-Victims of domestic violence, dating violence, sexual assault, or stalking who wish to report the incident to the university have options regarding law enforcement and campus authorities.
-Those who wish to seek guidance in a confidential setting are encouraged to contact NACASA, Counseling Services (available to currently enrolled students), Employee Assistance and Wellness (available to employees and their adult dependents), or Faculty Ombuds (available for faculty members).
-NACASA has a 24-hour crisis line (928-527-1900 or 1-877-634-2723).
-Counseling Services can be reached at 928-523-2261, and students can access Jacks Care 24/7 (866-656-9983) to be connected with professional mental healthcare providers at no cost.
+Victims of domestic violence, dating violence, sexual assault, or stalking who wish to report the incident to the University have options regarding law enforcement and campus authorities.
+Those who wish to seek guidance in a confidential setting are encouraged to contact Counseling Services (available to currently enrolled students), Employee Assistance and Wellness (available to employees and their adult dependents), or Faculty Ombuds (available for faculty members).
+Counseling Services can be reached at 928-523-2261, and students may access Jacks Care 24/7 (866-656-9983) to be connected with professional mental healthcare providers at no cost.
 Counseling services are available through Employee Assistance and Wellness at 928-523-1552.